July 30, 2022

 July 23, 2022

-JUL 23, toxic vignette: gadolinium contrast agents for MRI (magnetic resonance imaging)
+JUL 23, diagnostic imaging: gadolinium contrast agents for MRI (magnetic resonance imaging)

 Authors' Note Although the element gadolinium (Gd) is itself toxic, its highly bound chelates make excellent adjunctive agents for diagnostic imaging procedures using magnetic resonance (MR), as they change the magnetic properties of structures with high rates of blood flow, yet allow 'negligible' release of the metal into tissue during the interval following a single intravenous injection.
 Non-toxic chelates of metallic elements are normally rapidly cleared from the body by urinary excretion.